Social enterprise: Definition

-As part of its Social Business Initiative, which ran from 2011 until 2014, the European Commission developed the following definition based on three key criteria: social objective, limited profit distribution and participatory governance:

-A social enterprise is an operator in the social economy whose main objective is to have a social impact rather than make a profit for their owners or shareholders.
-It operates by providing goods and services for the market in an entrepreneurial and innovative fashion and uses its profits primarily to achieve social objectives.
-It is managed in an open and responsible manner and, in particular, involve employees, consumers and stakeholders affected by its commercial activities.
+Meanwhile, as part of its Social Business Initiative, which ran from 2011 until 2014, the European Commission developed its own definition based on three key criteria: social objective, limited profit distribution, and participatory governance.
+Here, social enterprises are defined as "an operator in the social economy whose main objective is to have a social impact rather than make a profit for their owners or shareholders".
+It uses entrepreneurship and innovation to provide and market goods and services, and uses its profits primarily to achieve social objectives.
+Additionally, it is "managed in an open and responsible manner and, in particular, involve[s] employees, consumers and stakeholders affected by its commercial activities".

 The Commission uses the term 'social enterprise' to cover the following types of business: